theruziev/async_sender/README.rst

-AsyncSender provides a simple interface to set up SMTP and send asynchronously email messages.
+AsyncSender provides a simple interface to set up a SMTP connection and send email messages asynchronously.

 Installation